 Aesop, Christian Andersen, Charles (Charles) Dickens, Brothers Grimm, Charles Perrault, Jules Verne… So special, so different storytellers who guided us in their enchanting imagination …

-Finally, we can help child expand thinking, judgment and emotion by asking questions like… What would you do if you were the prince?
-What could Snow White do to avoid deep sleep?
-What should the 3 little piggs have done when the evil wolf knocked on their door?
+Finally, we can help a child expand thinking, judgment, and emotion by asking questions like… What would you do if you were the prince?
+Was there something Snow White could do to avoid deep sleep?
+What should the 3 little pigs have done when the evil wolf knocked on their door?

-Really, have you thought about how productive fairytales can be in the relationship between children and parents?
-It is a fact… The child can be very attached to you with fairytales… It is not that we just read or tell a story… It is something much more… Those are moments of love, care and trust!
-After all, through fairytales we can understand the way our children think.
-If, in fact, we get to the point where our child tells us a story or we turn the story together into a new story with variations, then we have an even greater benefit!
-Let us not forget the great Albert Einstein, who advised us: “If you want your child to become smart, read him fairytales.
+If we get to the point where our child tells us a story or we turn the story together into a new story with variations, then we have an even greater benefit!
+Let’s not forget the great Albert Einstein, who advised us: “If you want your child to become smart, read him fairytales.
 If you want him to become smarter, read him MORE fairytales” …

-The thing that parents should not forget, is that when the fairytale ends, we do not need to ask questions such as “what did you understand”, nor to make further explanations… The child will find on his own the conclusions and meanings of each story… It is important to realize that fairytales are representative of people and situations in our society, while they help us a lot to offer them, to some extent of course, a “life like a fairytale” for their childhood!
+The thing that parents should not forget, is that when the fairytale ends, we do not need to ask questions such as “what did you understand”, nor to make further explanations… The child will find on his own the conclusions and meanings of each story… It is important to realize that fairytales are representative of people and situations in our society, while they help us a lot to offer them, to some extent, of course, a “life-like fairytale” for their childhood!

 5 tips for low self-esteem of children